hitsmaxft/zmk-shield-cornix/README.md

 # ZMK Keyboard Cornix

-This shield has been tested with Cornix using ZMK and provides full split-role configuration, battery power management, and Bluetooth central/peripheral setup per ZMK split guidelines
+This project has been tested with Cornix using ZMK and provides full split-role configuration, battery power management, and Bluetooth central/peripheral setup per ZMK split guidelines

 ![image](images/cornix_with_dongle.png)